ovh/utask/examples/README.md

 ## Template

-You can find template examples under [template directory](templates/).
+You can find template examples under [templates directory](templates/).

 To begin, we introduce the [hello-world-now.yaml](templates/hello-world-now.yaml).
 Here's a (contrived) example of a task template, showcasing many of its capabilities.
 A description of each property is provided below.